Translated by Shivanath

-Ammi’s worry that her daughter is unmarried, has no family of her own unlike her siblings fuels her ruminations and most of her conversations.
+Ammi’s worry that her daughter is unmarried, and has no family of her own unlike her siblings fuels her ruminations and most of her conversations.

 It’s the mark of a parent to be able to hold two contrasting opinions with equal ease, and in typical fashion, Ammi also admires her daughter’s unrestrained existence outside the timeworn tale of husband, children and family.
 She is quite content that her daughter has the time to do something worthwhile which she, enmeshed in family responsibilities, never could.

-The Ammi we meet in Listen Girl is a tempestuous and fiesty woman who ran her home with clockwork precision for years but now, bedridden, entirely dependent on others.
+The Ammi we meet in Listen Girl is a tempestuous and feisty woman who ran her home with clockwork precision for years but is now, bedridden, entirely dependent on others.
 This tough transition pushes her to be moody, frustrated, and even cynical.
 This range of emotions is captured deftly by Sobti’s brilliant writing and a reliable translation by her husband.